 Muscles in human body never function individually, each muscle accomplishes its task by working in coordination with other muscle, or a group of muscles the movements of which need to be harmoniously synchronized with each other.
 This synchronization needs all muscles to maintain their optimal tone and strength all the time.
 Due to our living styles as necessitated by modern cultures- sedentary jobs and domestic chores being taken up by the machines - not all the muscles of our body receive the minimum required movement on daily basis for keeping them in optimal condition.
 In fact, modern day living on account of being focused on physical comfort has rendered a lot of muscles in our body redundant.

 This is where Yoga, and not any other exercise comes into play.
 Have you ever wondered about how yoga works on your body?
 Unlike other forms of exercise yoga movements and techniques help exercise even the least used muscles of the body.
 As per the law of biology any muscle that is not used adequately loses its tone - hypotonia- leading to fatigue when put to work.
 A special set of yoga techniques which alleviate fatigue issues help work out the entire body evenly so that the harmony between the working of the muscles can be gained.
 Complete lack of exercise also causes the deposition of fat leading to obesity and the related issues.
-Regular practice of Yoga asana which are usually mild benefit by keeping the body healthy and in the best performing condition.
+Regular practice of Yoga asana which are usually mild, and done with the right considerations, benefit by keeping the body healthy and in the best performing condition.

 Being a moderate form of exercise, as distinct from severe exercise, practicing Yoga doesn't lead to oxygen debt, which can happen due to hyperventilation in severe exercise, in the body nor to any degree of fatigue.
 Thus even older people can immensely benefit from yoga.
 Yoga works on your body by evenly working out every muscle towards attaining a normal tone, only if the asana and the pranayama are selected carefully and done by adhering to proper understanding of and guidelines for doing yoga asana, as well as by keeping the basic rules of doing pranayama in mind.
 We at our Shahzadpur Farm Yoga Classes at the yoga retreat as well as at our Yoga at home classes strictly follow our rules and guidelines prescribed for doing Yoga the right way.